iamatulsingh/iamatulsingh.github.io/_posts/2023-12-29-image-inquisition-eksclustergames.md

 tags: [ctf, eksclustergames, image-inquisition]
 ---

 >A pod's image holds more than just code.
 Dive deep into its ECR repository.
-Inspect the image layers, and uncover the hidden secret
+Inspect the image layers, and uncover the hidden secret.
+You can also check the required K8s Cheat Sheet for this challenge within this page.
 {: .prompt-info }

-In this challenge, you retrieved credentials from the Instance Metadata Service (IMDS).
-Moving forward, these credentials will be readily available in the pod for your ease of use.
-You can also check the required K8s Cheat Sheet for this challenge within this page.

-If you see permissions, it's clearly mentioned that we have `list, get` pods permission.So, let's start with the listing the pods.
+If you check permissions, it's listed that we have `list and get pods` permissions.
+So, let's start with listing the pods.

 >You can also check the permission using `kubectl` command as mentioned below.
-{: .prompt-tip }

 ```bash
 root@wiz-eks-challenge:~# kubectl auth can-i list pod
 yes
 root@wiz-eks-challenge:~# kubectl auth can-i get pod
 yes
 ```
+{: .prompt-tip }

 ### List pods